-Mackay Regional Council (MRC) were successful in securing funding for the upgrade of the existing Lamberts Lookout to improve the appeal and amenity of the site at the same time creating a ‘must see’ destination for the people of Mackay and people visiting Mackay.
+Mackay Regional Council (MRC) was successful in securing funding for the upgrade of the existing Lamberts Lookout to improve the appeal and amenity of the site, at the same time creating a ‘must see’ destination for the people of Mackay and people visiting Mackay.
 The upgrade was to consist of a pavilion and a viewing platform.

-The construction of all elements were required to be simple and robust because of the highly exposed and corrosive environment therefore, the pallete of materials became concrete, stainless steel, composite fibre and fibre cement significantly reducing the ongoing maintenance of the structure.
+The construction of all elements needed to be simple and robust because of the highly exposed and corrosive environment.
+Therefore the palette of materials became concrete, stainless steel, composite fibre and fibre cement, significantly reducing the ongoing maintenance of the structure.

-The final outcome is a look-out that is prominent but not dominant, respects the natural environment and enhances the visitors experience to one of Mackay’s great natural locations.
+The final outcome is a look-out that is prominent but not dominant, respects the natural environment, and enhances the visitor’s experience of one of Mackay’s great natural locations.